 Central State University embraces change; but one thing that has not changed is its continuing commitment to providing an excellent, affordable education to residents of Ohio and beyond.
 Our future is bright!

-128 Years of Service and Excellence
+130 Years of Academic Excellence

 Central State University Past/Present Presidents